Wednesday, January 19th, 2022

-Next, let’s discuss the dangers spiders pose to Alabama residents.
-Despite their obvious ick-factor, the vast majority of Alabama’s spiders are relatively harmless, albeit a nuisance.
-Only a tiny fraction are venomous, and of those, only a small number pose any threat to people.
-As you’d expect from their large share of the population, the state’s nonvenomous spiders vary widely from tarantulas to wolf spiders.
-Bites from non-venomous species often result in little more than a welp similar to a mosquito bite.
-At the same time, though, some of the U.S.’s most infamous venomous species also call Alabama home.
-The brown recluse, for instance, is one such species that should always be left to professional exterminators.
-Brown recluse bites can cause infection-prone lesions if left untreated.
-The black widow, however, is far and away the most notorious of Alabama’s venomous spiders.
+Despite most spiders being harmless to humans, some of the U.S.’s most infamous venomous species also call Alabama home.
+The brown recluse, for instance, is one such species that should always be left to professional exterminators as their bites can cause infection-prone lesions if left untreated.
+The black widow, however, is by far the most notorious of Alabama’s venomous spiders.
 Its bite can contain enough venom to cause erratic muscle contractions, nausea, difficulty breathing, and in extreme cases, death.
-Both of these spiders are found in dark, out-of-the-way hiding places.
-Again, home and business owners should take the utmost precaution around these species and always leave any solutions to trained pros like ours at APS.
+Both of these spiders are found in dark, out-of-the-way hiding places so you may not see them.
+Again, home and business owners should take the utmost precaution around these species and always leave any solutions to trained professionals like ours at APS.